-Dr Elisa deCourcy is an art historian, with a specialisation in early photography and associated media.
-Elisa's work largely examines photo histories, including but going beyond European and American metropoles, assessing cultures of experimentation and appropriation.
-From 2016-2019 she was the Research Fellow on 'Heritage in the Limelight: The magic lantern in Australia and the world' ARC Discovery Project run out of the School of Art and Design, ANU.
-During this period she also worked on a second Discovery Project, 'Curating Photography in the Age of Photosharing' (2015-2019), co-administered between ANU and RMIT.
+Dr Elisa deCourcy is an art historian, specialising in early photography and based at the Australian National University (ANU).
+She holds an Australian Research Council (ARC) DECRA fellowship for a project entitled: ‘Capturing Foundational Australian Photography in a Globalising World’ (DE200101322) which will run until the second half of 2023.
+Her scholarship is informed by deep archival research, practice-led investigation and a re-thinking of digital design for heritage collections of photography.
+From 2016-2019 she was the Research Fellow and Research Assistant on two photographically-centred ARC Discovery Projects: 'Heritage in the Limelight: The magic lantern in Australia and the world' run out of the School of Art and Design, ANU, and 'Curating Photography in the Age of Photosharing', co-administered between ANU and RMIT, Melbourne.
 In 2018 she was awarded a Harry Ransom Fellowship from the University of Texas at Austin and an Australian Academy of the Humanities Publishing Subsidy Award in 2019.
-Both of these grants contribute to an extended book project 'Empire, Early Photography and Spectacle: the global career of showman daguerreotypist J.W.
-Newland', co-authored with Martyn Jolly, to be released by Routledge in November 2020.
-Her scholarship is informed by deep archival research, practice-led investigation and a re-thinking of digital design for photographically-centred heritage collections.
+Both of these grants contributed to an extended book project, Empire, Early Photography and Spectacle: the global career of showman daguerreotypist J.W.
+Newland, co-authored with Martyn Jolly and released by Routledge in January 2021.
+Her work has been covered by The Guardian, The Smithsonian Magazine, and The Conversation.